 1. Always being right.

-Being right to a narcissist is more important than others thoughts. feelings or opinions, that with their lack of Empathy, means for us going against what a narcissists truth is, can lead to devastating consequences for us, sometimes why when they are Gaslighting us they do it so well, as to them it is their reality and their truth, and they shall not be swayed.
+Being right to a narcissist is more important than others’ thoughts, feelings or opinions, which with their lack of Empathy, means for us going against what a narcissist’s truth is, which can lead to devastating consequences for us, sometimes why when they are Gaslighting us.
+They do it so well, as to them, it is their reality and their truth, and they shall not be swayed.
 To most narcissistic people, “They didn’t say that.”
 And “That never happened.”
 To them, “You are being sensitive.”
 And “You are the one going crazy.”
-In their eyes and minds, it’s their truth, often why their Smear Campaigns are also done with such truth-telling lies.
-Yet because we are open to perceptions and opinions, we can understand people make mistakes, their gaslighting then makes us question ourselves, blame ourselves, and as we care for them, we then forgive them for their wrongdoings, why when we are walking on Eggshells doing as they please they can treat you so well, giving us that intermittent reinforcement, so when they treat us wrong, with their blame-shifting, we start to internalise and begin to blame ourselves, as reality is showing us how well they can treat us.
+In their eyes and minds, it’s their truth, which is often why their Smear Campaigns are also done with such truth-telling lies.
+Yet because we are open to perceptions and opinions, we can understand people make mistakes.
+Their gaslighting then makes us question ourselves, blame ourselves, and as we care for them, we then forgive them for their wrongdoings.
+Why, when we are walking on Eggshells doing as they please, they can treat you so well, giving us that intermittent reinforcement, so when they treat us wrong, with their blame-shifting, we start to internalise and begin to blame ourselves, as reality is showing us how well they can treat us.
 Yet, the reality is also showing us just how wrong they treat us; however, when we question them over something that we believe them to be wrong about.
 They think they are right.
 They will go to great extremes to prove themselves right and prove us wrong—causing that Cognitive Dissonance within your mind over the mismatch of realities and beliefs that we are now living under the narcissist’s spell.

 2 Negative filtering.

-Negativity breeds negativity, and we as a person with empathy towards others, an open mind that can see others points of view, with the help of the narcissists projection, which is a mix of their blame-shifting and gaslighting, we end up taking their behaviour, their negative thoughts on as our own, ending up blaming ourselves and in a state of confusion, often questioning if we are the narcissist.
+Negativity breeds negativity, and we, as a person with empathy towards others, have an open mind that can see others’ points of view.
+With the help of the narcissist’s projection, which is a mix of their blame-shifting and gaslighting, we end up taking their behaviour and their negative thoughts on as our own, ending up blaming ourselves and in a state of confusion, often questioning if we are the narcissist.

 Their reality is distorted by only the facts they want and those beliefs they hold so true to themselves; they slowly Manipulate these onto those around them.
 When we take everything personally and are around people that are so critical of us, it destroys who we are, so we either have to learn not to take their words and actions personally and know our truths and who we are, except that’s how they want to think or feel, and remember we don’t have to feel that way and simply leave them to it, some are extremely dangerous, so no contact is the only way to go.